danny-avila/LibreChat/docs/features/rag_api.md

 The RAG API provides several configuration options that can be set using environment variables from an `.env` file accessible to the API.
 Most of them are optional, asides from the credentials/paths necessary for the provider you configured.
 In the default setup, only OPENAI_API_KEY is required.

-**Important:** When using the default docker setup, the .env file is shared between LibreChat and the RAG API.
+> !!! **Important:** When using the default docker setup, the .env file is shared between LibreChat and the RAG API.

+> You will need to utilize the [Docker Compose Override File](../install/configuration/docker_override.md) to set a unique OPENAI_API_KEY value for RAG API, that is different from the one in your `.env` file.

+> This may be necessary if you wish to use OpenAI for vector embeddings, but have set `OPENAI_API_KEY=user_provided`

+> There is an example for this in `docker-compose.override.yml.example`

 Here are some notable configurations: